-Visit your doctor or health care professional for regular check-ups.
-Do not stop taking your medicine unless your doctor tells you to.
+Visit your care team for regular check-ups.
+Do not stop taking your medication unless your care team tells you to.

-If you are going to have surgery or dental work, tell your doctor or health care professional that you are taking this medicine.
+If you are going to have surgery or dental work, tell your care team that you are taking this medication.

-Certain genetic factors may reduce the effect of this medicine.
-Your doctor may use genetic tests to determine treatment.
+Certain genetic factors may reduce the effect of this medication.
+Your care team may use genetic tests to determine treatment.

 Only take aspirin if you are instructed to.
-Low doses of aspirin are used with this medicine to treat some conditions.
-Taking aspirin with this medicine can increase your risk of bleeding so you must be careful.
-Talk to your doctor or pharmacist if you have questions.
+Low doses of aspirin are used with this medication to treat some conditions.
+Taking aspirin with this medication can increase your risk of bleeding, so you must be careful.
+Talk to your care team if you have questions.

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Store at room temperature of 59 to 86 degrees F (15 to 30 degrees C).
-Throw away any unused medicine after the expiration date.
+Throw away any unused medication after the expiration date.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.